andreasgrill/auto-selfcontrol/README.md

 **Important:** If you change [config.json](config.json) later, you have to call the `auto-selfcontrol activate` command again or Auto-SelfControl will not take the modifications into account!

 ## Uninstall

-To remove the application (if installed with Homebrew):

-    brew uninstall auto-selfcontrol

 Or, manually, by removing the directory where you installed the files.